0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.1/README.md

 ## Support

-If the above section didn't help you come up with a solution to your problem.
-Feel free to [get in touch with us](https://support.0x4447.com/), we'll try to help you out the best way we can.
+If the above section has not helped you come up with a solution to your problem, feel free to [get in touch with us](https://support.0x4447.com/), we'll try to help you out the best way we can.